Pamblam/browser-mirror/README.md

  curl -L https://raw.githubusercontent.com/Pamblam/browser-mirror/master/installer | bash
 ```
  4) Run `./bm-server` to output everything to the console as it runs **OR**
-      - Run `./bm-server > logs.txt 2>&1 &` to run in background and output to the log file
+      - Run `nohup ./bm-server > logs.txt 2>&1 &` to run in background and output to the log file
  5) To stop server cmd-c (or ctrl-c) if running in foreground, else `killall bm-server`

  #### Implement it